researchsoft/website/content/taskforces/20-content.md

 To deliver on this mission, we invite the ReSA community to join us on these task forces:

+## Community Consultation

+In 2021, The Wellcome Trust supports ReSA to host a series of online workshops to facilitate the connection of existing research software initiatives that are concerned with people issues related to skills and training, career paths and recognition frameworks etc.

 ## Ongoing task forces

 **[FAIR 4 Research Software](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg)** is working to to define and effectively apply FAIR principles to research software, to achieve adoption of these principles, starting from a range of existing community-led discussions.
 This task force has been convened in partnership with the [Research Data Alliance (RDA)](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg) and [FORCE11](https://www.force11.org/group/fair-4-research-software-fair4rs-working-group).
 [Join the group](https://www.rd-alliance.org/groups/fair-4-research-software-fair4rs-wg).